todiane/cycle-of-life-p2/README.md

 ![Image of game area](assets/images/cyclelife-gamearea.png)

 The game area shows the score of the player and the computer and underneath that area is the game selection area where a player can select either Human, Plant, Soil, Animal or Weather.
 Instructions are provided on how to start the game so the player understands that the game only starts once they have made their first selection.
+This provides the user with clear instructions on how to begin.

-Once a selection has been made the player is informed of the result (win or lose) and the selection the computer made.
+Once a selection has been made the player is informed of the result (win or lose) and the selection the computer made, ensuring the user is aware of what is happening at all times.

 ![Image of results](assets/images/cyclelife-result.png)